-Animal shelters and rescues largely depend on the kindness and generosity of animal lovers.
-These are the things they desperately need to help deserving animals find forever homes.
+Animal shelters and rescues largely depend on the kindness and generosity of animal lovers, especially during the quarantine.
+These are the things they desperately need to help their animals.

-Though shelters are generally staffed and funded by municipalities and rescues are primarily funded by donations and staffed by volunteers, both struggle to provide the resources needed to save the lives of animals and help them find forever homes.
+Though shelters are generally staffed and funded by municipalities and rescues are primarily funded by donations and staffed by volunteers, both struggle to provide the resources needed to save the lives of animals and help them find forever homes, especially now that the coronavirus has kept people at home.
+Many shelters have had to suspend all adoptions and even volunteer workers to practice proper social distancing.
+It has put a huge burden on people that run animal shelters.
 Of course, money is always desperately needed, but there are countless other ways to help.
 Here’s what some shelters and rescues say they desperately need from you.
 No pet lover will want to miss these before-and-after dog-adoption photos that will melt your heart.

 Have a heart for animals, but can’t commit to being a permanent pet parent?
 Animal shelters and rescues desperately need foster parents to provide a loving and nurturing home to help prepare animals for adoption.
+The need for foster parents is especially high right now because volunteers aren’t able to go into the shelters to help.
+And what better time to foster a dog?
+You’ll be home all day to take proper care of them.
 A recent study showed that dogs who lived in foster homes had increased odds of getting adopted; after spending time in a nurturing home, animals are happier and healthier and ready for adoption.
 Most rescues and shelters pay for the food, supplies, medical bills, and even training the animal needs while in foster care.
 “When you foster, you become a lifeline of support and an advocate for pets without owners,” says Kristin Hassen-Auerbach, director of animal services at the Pima Animal Care Center in Tucson, Arizona.

 Social media manager